Food security: Approaches by FAO

-The work of the Food and Agriculture Organization

-Over the last decade, FAO has proposed a "twin track" approach to fight food insecurity that combines sustainable development and short-term hunger relief.
+Over the last decade, the Food and Agriculture Organization (FAO) has proposed a "twin track" approach to fight food insecurity that combines sustainable development and short-term hunger relief.
 Development approaches include investing in rural markets and rural infrastructure.
 In general, FAO proposes the use of public policies and programs that promote long-term economic growth that will benefit the poor.
 To obtain short-term food security, vouchers for seeds, fertilizer, or access to services could promote agricultural production.
 The use of conditional or unconditional food or cash transfers is another approach promoted by FAO.
 Conditional transfers may include school feeding programs, while unconditional transfers could include general food distribution, emergency food aid or cash transfers.
 A third approach is the use of subsidies as safety nets to increase the purchasing power of households.
 FAO has stated that "approaches should be human rights-based, target the poor, promote gender equality, enhance long-term resilience and allow sustainable graduation out of poverty."

 FAO has noted that some countries have been successful in fighting food insecurity and decreasing the number of people suffering from undernourishment.
 Bangladesh is an example of a country that has met the Millennium Development Goal hunger target.
 The FAO credited growth in agricultural productivity and macroeconomic stability for the rapid economic growth in the 1990s that resulted in an increase in food security.
 Irrigation systems were established through infrastructure development programs.
-Two programs, HarvestPlus and the Golden Rice Project, provided biofortified crops in order to decrease micronutrient deficiencies.

 In 2020, FAO deployed intense advocacy to make healthy diets affordable as a way to reduce global food insecurity and save vast sums in the process.
 The agency said that if healthy diets were to become the norm, almost all of the health costs that can currently be blamed on unhealthy diets (estimated to reach US$1.3 trillion a year in 2030) could be offset; and that on the social costs of greenhouse gas emissions that are linked to unhealthy diets, the savings would be even greater (US$1.7 trillion, or over 70 percent of the total estimated for 2030).

 FAO urged governments to make nutrition a central plank of their agricultural policies, investment policies and social protection systems.
 It also called for measures to tackle food loss and waste, and to lower costs at every stage of food production, storage, transport, distribution and marketing.
 Another FAO priority is for governments to secure better access to markets for small-scale producers of nutritious foods.